Réjean Savoie

 Réjean Savoie (born September 15, 1952) is a businessman and political figure in New Brunswick.
-He is the Progressive Conservative Party MLA for Miramichi Bay-Neguac since 2022 in a by-election to replace Lisa Harris, having previously represented Miramichi Bay in the Legislative Assembly of New Brunswick from 1999 to 2003.
+He was a member of the Legislative Assembly of New Brunswick from 1999 to 2003 and again from 2022 to 2024.
+He was most recently elected the Progressive Conservative Party MLA for Miramichi Bay-Neguac in 2022 in a by-election to replace Lisa Harris, having previously represented Miramichi Bay from 1999 to 2003.